If you can see this check that

 table name UNTESTED

 Inspect this table.
-Which two entries look specifically useful for this investigation?
+Which two entries look specifically useful for this investigation by suggesting the suspect may be planning to travel?
 Enter the ids stored in the table, not the row numbers.
 (Separate entries by commas but no spaces and list in ascending order.
 For example, 4,18

 table ids: